gyjong/workplace/README.md

-# Repository for AIFFEL Data Scientist Campus
+## Repository for AIFFEL Data Scientist Campus
+> From 2024 Jan

 🚀 This is Kenny Jung's Repository and will record the activities during aiffel data scientist course.